How Do You Make an Azo Dye?

 Step One: Diazotization

 In the first step, we produce a diazonium salt to react with a coupling component.
 The process involves nitrosation of primary aromatic amines.
 We do this by introducing a strong acid like HCL and Sodium Nitrite, with ice to control the temperature.
 After the reaction, we test the product with starch iodide paper and create a blue reaction.
-The more times we perform a diazo reaction, the different class of dye.
-These include dye products like disazo, trisaxo, and polyazo.
+The more times we perform a diazo reaction, during dye production, different classes of dyes will be produced, like disazo, trisazo and polyazo dye products.

 Step Two: Coupling